Eyelid Lift Sydney by Dr Scott Turner Blepharoplasty Sydney Surgery

 1. Brow Lift

 The brow position also plays an integral part in the eyelid appearance.
 The hooding of the upper eyelids is aggravated by the frequent descent of the eyebrows into the eyelid area (brow ptosis) as we age and often requires a combination of a brow lift with your blepharoplasty surgery

-In men and women with a weak cheekbone (maxilla), they are frequently affected by early ageing of the lower eyelid and malar regions and make seek lower eyelid surgery in their 20’s to 30’s.
-Lower eyelid surgery only is a higher risk procedure in these patients and to achieve ideal aesthetic result they often require augmentation of the maxilla with a cheek implant to improve support to the overlying cheek tissue.
+Men and women with a weak cheekbone (maxilla), are frequently affected by early ageing of the lower eyelid and malar regions and may seek lower eyelid surgery in their 20s to 30’s.
+Lower eyelid surgery is a higher-risk procedure in these patients and to achieve ideal aesthetic results they often require augmentation of the maxilla with a cheek implant to improve support to the overlying cheek tissue.

 Immediately after your operation, you will be nursed with your head up.
 Your vision may be blurred by the presence of a lubricant in your eyes which is inserted during the blepharoplasty surgery.
 Ice packs may be used for the first 24 hours to limit swelling and bruising.

 After blepharoplasty surgery, whilst the eyelids are swollen, their function is compromised and so for a few weeks, it will be necessary for you to lubricate your eyes regularly with ointment or drops.
 Post-operative swelling, discolouration and bruising are to be expected, generally lasting up to two weeks, this can be camouflaged with makeup after a week.
 Outside of home, many patients wear sunglasses for a week or two to cover bruising.

 You should avoid watching television, reading or straining your eyes for a few days, and keep your head elevated.
 You can usually wear contact lenses within two weeks once bruising and swelling resolve.
 Patients may drive and return to work once they discontinue narcotic pain medicine.